elegans-io/cold-start-recommender/README.md

 recommend 'B' to a user who just liked 'A'.
 But if you have no previous rating by any User, you cannot make any recommendations.

-CSRec tackles the issue in various ways:
+CSRec tackles the issue in various ways.

-1. It allows profiling with well-known Items without biasing the results.
+It allows **profiling with well-known Items without biasing the results**.

 For instance, if a call to insert_rating is done in this way:

    engine.insert_rating(user_id='another_user', item_id='an_item', rating=3, item_info=['author'], only_info=True)